electron0zero/failure-modes/pages/learn.md

 ## Learn about building resilient systems

-Collection of resources to learn about failures, and failure modes of software systems.
+A collection of resources to learn about failures and failure modes of software systems.

 ## Blog Posts

-Blog Posts on failures, reliability, testing and other relevant topics
+Blog posts on failures, reliability, testing, and other relevant topics

 - [Chaos Engineering — Review Lineage Driven Failure Injection(LDFI)](https://medium.com/becloudy/chaos-engineering-review-lineage-driven-failure-injection-ldfi-a1c831abe504)